asavinov/intelligent-trading-bot/README.md

 * `python -m scripts.train -c config.json`
 * `python -m scripts.train_signals -c config.json`

+Without a configuration file the scripts will use the default parameters which is useful for testing purposes and not intended for showing good performance.

 ## Downloading and merging source data

 The main configuration parameter for the both scripts is a list of sources in ``data_sources``.